 - Add flour in 3 increments.
 Mix until incorporated.

 - Cover mixing bowl and place in refrigerator for 30 minutes to an hour.

 - At the end of refrigeration time, remove cookies from the refrigerator and set them aside.

 - Prepare cookie sheets by lining them with parchment paper or silicone liners.

 - Using a medium scoop, (I used 1.5 tbsp. scoop for these cookies), place scoops of cookie dough about 2 inches apart.

 - Bake for 10-12 minutes.
 (My oven runs warm, so I opted for the shorter baking time.
 You know your oven, so adjust accordingly).

-- Remove cookies from oven, allow to rest for 5-8 minutes before removing from cookie sheet and placing on racks (or plates) to finish cooling.
+- Remove cookies from the oven, and allow them to rest for 5-8 minutes before removing them from the cookie sheet and placing them on racks (or plates) to finish cooling.
 Cookies must be completely cool before final assembly.

 Norpro Cookie Scoops

 - Assemble all three elements: base, ganache, and topping.

 - Using a piping bag (with or without a decorator tip), a small offset spatula, or a butter knife, spread 1 to 1 1/2 tbsps. of whipped honey ganache onto cookie base.
 (The amount is really up to you, if you want more or less, go for it.)